Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Introduction

 \section{Introduction}

-{Recording the complete electric field of light in single-shot (including its envelope and carrier) is considered as one of the "holy grails" of terahertz science.
-This type of detection is largely needed for investigating and mastering novel terahertz sources, as ultrashort quantum cascade lasers~\cite{cappelli2019retrieval}, ultra-wide bandwidth laser-plasma-based terahertz sources~\cite{kress2004terahertz}, and terahertz Free-Electron-Lasers~\cite{hafez2018extremely}.
-Such tools are also crucial for mastering novel "extreme photonic infrastuctures", such as X-ray Free-Electron Lasers~\cite{Decking2020}, and in the very active field of Laser-Plasma Acceleration (LPA)~\cite{buck2011real}, which has the ambition to replace large accelerators facilities by table-top installations.} {Single-shot terahertz recorders are also needed in applications of terahertz sources.
-This includes investigations of rapidly evolving reactions in chemistry and biology~\cite{hafez2018extremely}, as well as nonlinear physics (such as nonlinear spectroscopy) which use low repetition rate high power terahertz sources.
-From the industrial point of view, single-shot terahertz recorders would also introduce a disruptive competition with respect to latest fast scanning terahertz spectrometers, as Asynchronous Optical Sampling (ASOPS) and Electronically Controlled Optical Sampling (ECOPS)~\cite{bartels2007ultrafast,kim2010high}, in the quest for non-destructive and fast throughput inspection in, e.g., automotive and drug industries. }
+{Recording the complete electric field of light in single-shot (including its envelope and carrier) is considered one of the "holy grails" of terahertz science.
+This type of detection is largely needed for investigating and mastering novel terahertz sources, as ultrashort pulse quantum cascade lasers~\cite{cappelli2019retrieval}, ultra-wide bandwidth laser-plasma-based terahertz sources~\cite{kress2004terahertz}, and terahertz Free-Electron-Lasers~\cite{hafez2018extremely}.
+Such tools are also crucial for mastering novel "extreme photonic infrastuctures", such as X-ray Free-Electron Lasers~\cite{decking2020mhz}, and in the very active field of Laser-Plasma Acceleration (LPA)~\cite{buck2011real}, which has the ambition to replace large accelerators facilities by table-top installations.} {Single-shot terahertz recorders are also needed in applications, such as spectroscopy, using high power THz sources.
+In this case, the low repetition rate of the sources makes traditional methods of time-domain spectroscopy (based on scanning the delay between a probe laser and the THz signal under interest) largely impractical.}

-However, achieving electric field measurements over long durations while keeping femtosecond resolution is a largely open problem.
+{However recording a complete terahertz wave in single-shot is a largely open problem, when a large bandwidth and long record duration are simultaneously needed.
 Promising strategies consist in extending the so-called electro-optic sampling technique~\cite{valdmanis1982picosecond} to the single-shot case.
-The main principle consists in imprinting the electric field onto a laser pulse, and analyzing the output light.
-A popular scheme uses temporal encoding onto chirped laser pulses~\cite{EOS_first_spectral_encoding,sun1998analysis}, as displayed in Figure~\ref{fig:fig1}a.
+A popular strategy consists of imprinting the electric field evolution onto a chirped laser pulse~\cite{EOS_first_spectral_encoding,sun1998analysis,yan2000subpicosecond}, and recording the optical spectrum using a grating-based optical spectrum analyzer (OSA), as displayed in Figure~\ref{fig:fig0}a.
+This method is now usually known as {\it spectral encoding} or {\it spectral decoding}.}

+{The initial idea~\cite{EOS_first_spectral_encoding}, has been based on the assumption that -- because the THz signal is imprinted onto the time-evolution of a chirped laser pulse -- we can expect the THz signal shape to appear, with a good fidelity, in the output optical spectrum.} {{However it was shown that this idea works only if the needed temporal resolution is larger than}~\cite{sun1998analysis}:

+where $\tau_w$ is the duration of the chirped pulse on the crystal, and $\tau_L$ is the Fourier-transform limit duration (i.e., the pulse duration that may be reached when fully compressed).}